foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 -  Adventure with Dogmeat and one other companion as originally intended by Bethesda.
 -  Many custom file edits and patches for a coherent experience.
 -  VIS-based sorting overhaul with a custom keywords resource.
+-  Modern interface with the new FallUI mods.
 -  Simple implementation of crafting stations with support for included mods.
 -  Faster workshop system with better object placement and new stuff to build.
 -  Power armors are more rare.
 Paint and material mods were split.